Code-Institute-Submissions/milestone-project-114/README.md

 * To test the site based on different platforms, I used [Cross Browser Platforms](https://app.crossbrowsertesting.com/) to view the look and feel of the site on multiple platforms.
     - The site was tested throughout development using Google Chrome.
-    - No other issues with emements appear present.
-Functionality works fine.
+    - No other issues with elements appear present.
+The functionality works fine.

 ***